doubleirish/OSCON_2015/README.md

 DramaFever, the largest streaming video site for international content, uses AWS to power its streaming video platform, and has been running Docker in production since about October 2013 (well before it even went 1.0).
 This talk goes into detail about we use Docker to make development more consistent and deployment more repeatable.

-> Conor - Recommended - Goes into a variety of problems encountered when actually using docker in production including a variety of issues not discussed often such as growth of log files etc. This as an extremly popular presentation and was given twice to accomodate folks who couldn't squeeze in the room.
+> Conor - Recommended - Goes into a variety of problems encountered when actually using docker in production including a variety of issues not discussed often such as growth of log files etc. This as an extremly popular presentation and was given twice to accomodate folks who couldn't squeeze in the room. [link to video](http://bridgetkromhout.com/speaking/2015/oscon/)

   * 00:38:29 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)